The Annual Membership Meeting of the Grosse Ile Nature & Land Conservancy will be Saturday November 7th at 10AM at Centennial Farm.

 observed resting on a limestone rock.
 It's a Common Whitetail Dragonfly.
 Can you see that the ends of the forewings and hindwings look like little flags.
 Julie wrote that they started emerging in early June and are one of our most abundant summer dragonflies around ponds and shorelines.
 Interestingly, MH read that dragonflies rest with wings outstretched while the "more delicate" damselfly rests with wings folded.
 Hmm, makes me wonder: who came up with these names?

+In case you're wondering, dragonflies come in both sexes, as do damselflies.
 Here's a neat photo of a common damselfly (from Wikipedia).
 The females both lay eggs in water where the nymphs develop, feeding on other aquatic insects.
 They leave the water after several growing stages; the skin splits and the adult emerges.
 You'll be happy to learn that they don't sting or bite and they eat small insects like mosquitoes.
 MH knew that Julie was a good reference for her question because Julie performed a dragonfly and damselfly survey at the Nature Area a few years ago.
 Julie is also author of the book Birds of Southeast Michigan and we appreciate her interest in our area.